 Selecting the right book to prepare for NEET 2020 in 6 months is equally challenging, as mere studying/referring won’t take you anywhere, but the right study material can.
 For this, NCERT Books are mandatory.
 Aspirants must know every line of the NCERT books, there is no other way out.
 NCERT books are the base for NEET exams, solving numerical from these books, working on equations, referring to diagrams must be an integral part of your preparation.

-Apart from NCERT, if you want a good NEET score to get into a good medical college (which should be your aim), one has to refer to other relevant books.
+Apart from NCERT, if you aim to get a good NEET score to enter into a good medical college (which should be your aim), one has to refer to other relevant books.
 Listed below are books to refer to if you have a window of 6 months for NEET preparation.

 Design An Efficient Study Timetable